AlacrisIO/legicash-facts/demo.md

 ### Predicting court fees as prelude to determining bond.

+The bond for someone starting a lawsuit should be expected with very high probability to more than cover all legal fees in the lawsuit, multiplied by a factor sufficient to impose a penalty on frivolous lawsuits (to be determined).

+The legal fees are proportional to the maximum depth of the argument by the expected price of the legal fees, within so many standard deviations.
+We can deduce the maximum depth of the argument from the formula being argued itself.
+As for the expected price of the legal fees: in a short-term contract, the price that the loser will pay the winner in legal fees should be agreed upon by the participants based when signing the contract, based on recent court fees and their recent standard deviation and historical spikes.
+For long-term contracts, they would better depend on an oracle;
+but then what if they rise higher than the bond posted by either party?
+What if it is hard to make such an oracle?
+If the blockchain has a builtin oracle for court fees, or some otherwise trusted oracle, great.
+If not, one way is to trust and agree as valid in a far enough future the past utterances of an oracle the validity of which all parties can check a posteriori;
+if the oracle ever lies, the participants can exit the contract before lying oracle values become effective;
+the limitation is that this supposes that participants can effectively price in advance (based on more basically trusted oracles) an exit from the contract without either party being a clear loser.
+Based on the same kind of oracles, parties may be required to up their ante and post a higher bond, or be considered in default with some penalty and/or loss of license as a consequence (or reputation, if applicable).

+If two third-party lawsuits for the same case (or subcase) are registered within the same block, one of them is anterior, and will take precedence.
+The other ones must be retracted in favor of whichever anterior third-party argument is valid, within a retraction window;
+or they will themselves be found frivolous if the anterior lawsuit concludes the case.
+Just like every two-party case can always be settled, every third-party lawsuit can be retracted in favor of an anterior one.

 ### Getting the logic model right

 The programming / logic model has to deal with